 - Aligning the first screw is easy enough because you can tilt the canopy a little and aim for the screw hole above it.

 - To align the second screw, stick a skinny screwdriver or a nail into the canopy hole and rotate the canopy until you find the screw hole.

-Check Your Home Wiring Before You Buy the Fixture
+Check Your Wiring Before You Buy the Light Fixture Replacement

 - If your home was built before 1985, beware: Many new light fixtures can’t be connected to pre-1985 wiring because the insulation on the wiring can’t withstand the heat generated by the fixture.

 - These fixtures carry a warning on the label: “Use wire rated for at least 90 degrees C.”